Taksin's reunification of Siam: Departure from Ayutthaya

+Taksin cavalry battle at Phran Nok.
+This mural is at The King Taksin the Great Shrine in Mueang Tak, Tak Province.
+Taksin holds a daab (dha) sword in his right hand and wears a metal breastplate, helmet and pauldrons.

 Wat Phichai Songkhram, located just to the east of the old Ayutthaya, was the site where Taksin gathered his followers in January 1767.

 By January 1767, the situation for Ayutthaya's defenders had become dire, as food supply depleted and more people surrendered to the Burmese besiegers.
 An earlier incident highlighted this desperation—when Siamese gunpowder was running low, King Ekkathat ordered that every cannon shot had to be pre-permitted by the royal court.
 Taksin was tried for firing a cannon without permission.
 These events disheartened him.
 Realizing that Ayutthaya could not withstand the Burmese assault, Taksin began planning to break through the Burmese encirclement to seek a new position to the east.
 In the night of January 3, 1767, Taksin gathered about 500 Siamese-Chinese followers from Ayutthaya at Wat Phichai Songkhram, just outside the city's eastern wall.
 These original followers included: